Military Divorce Lawyer Clearwater, Florida

 Child support can additionally be secured through what is known as a statutory allotment.
 Statutory allotments are initiated by a complainant parent, state agency, or private attorney, who can establish a support obligation greater or equal to two months.

-Hire a Clearwater Military Divorce Attorney from Our Firm
+Hire a Clearwater Military Divorce Attorney from Our Law Firm